trueos/pcbsd/src-qt5/docs/introduction.rst

 * The **showeol** option has been added to :command:`pc-updatemanager`.

-* The "Allow Valid Users with UID under 1000" checkbox and "Additonal Excluded Users" field have been added to :menuselection:`Control Panel --> Login Manager --> Misc`.
+* The "Allow Valid Users with UID under 1000" checkbox and "Additional Excluded Users" field have been added to :menuselection:`Control Panel --> Login Manager --> Misc`.

 * The **probe-netdrives**,
   **list-mountednetdrives**,